suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 ## Updating the user interface to upload a photo when creating a restaurant

-To allow a user to upload a file to our restaurant we'll use a fancy drag-and-drop library to create an interface for the upload.
+To allow a user to upload a file to our restaurant, we'll use a fancy drag-and-drop library to create an interface for the upload.

 ```shell